MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-2.md

 ![Google Chrome's trace viewer example]({{ '/' | absolute_url }}/assets/images/per-post/investigating-cpp-compile-times-2/trace-example.png "Google Chrome's trace viewer example")

-And finally, let's build real traces!

 # The result

-Let's take everything, build some projects and see what's going on!
+Let's take everything, build a couple of projects and see it in action!

 ## Blank project